 In fuel cell technology, a process known as reverse electrolysis takes place, in which hydrogen reacts with oxygen in the fuel cell.
 The hydrogen comes from one or more tanks built into the FCEV, while the oxygen comes from the ambient air.
 The only results of this reaction are electrical energy, heat and water, which is emitted through the exhaust as water vapor.
 So hydrogen-powered cars are locally emission-free – more about that in a minute.

 The electricity generated in the fuel cell of a hydrogen engine can take two routes, depending on the demands of the specific driving situation.
 It either flows to the electric motor and powers the FCEV directly or it charges a battery, which stores the energy until it’s needed for the engine.
-This battery, known as a traction battery, is significantly smaller and therefore lighter than the battery of a fully electric car, as it’s being constantly recharged by the fuel cell.
+This battery, known as a Peak Power Battery, is significantly smaller and therefore lighter than the battery of a fully electric car, as it’s being constantly recharged by the fuel cell.

 Like other e-cars, hydrogen vehicles can also recover or “recuperate” braking energy.
 The electric motor converts the car’s kinetic energy back into electrical energy and feeds it into the back-up battery.

 The pros and cons of hydrogen-powered cars for users